Last updated on February 9, 2026

 Timeless Subreddit

-Timeless Subreddit is the main subreddit to discuss Timeless in depth, whether deck choices, sideboard options, the metagame and more.
+Timeless Subreddit is the main subreddit to discuss Timeless in-depth, whether about deck choices, sideboard options, the metagame, and more.

 MTG Arena Subreddit

-Timeless has been the subject of discussion on the MTG Arena subreddit as well, although we have so many themes going on there.
+Timeless sometimes shows up as the subject of discussion on the MTG Arena subreddit but there's so much more discussion going on there.

 Wrap Up